platform-mesh/samples-opendesk-ocm-landscaper/README.md

 #### 🌱 Landscaper Installation

-The following files should be synced via `flux` on the MCP!
+The following files should be synced via `flux` on theopenMCP!

 ```bash
 # manual apply target cluster configuration